-British Gas boss to take bonuses worth £3.7m
+British Gas boss takes £3.7m bonus despite criticism

 - Published